Lizzy-Gallagher/lizzy-gallagher.github.io/_posts/2020-08-02-using-underdocumented-features.md

 I struck out when searching for real-world usages on GitHub, but I did find the excellent EntityFramework Core test suite.

 An open question I had was how EF Core query interception handled exceptions thrown at various stages of the query lifecycle.
-I pleasantly surpised to find an entire file devoted to testing the exception-handling behavior!
+I pleasantly surprised to find an entire file devoted to testing the exception-handling behavior!

 ### Read the source code

-The base class for query interception has 16 overrideable methods, some of which are async versions of each other.
+The base class for query interception has 16 overridable methods, some of which are async versions of each other.

 An open question I had (unanswered by my search for usages) was whether it was sufficient to override just one method from an async/sync pair.
 Reading the code, I learned that neither method of a async/async method pair called the other, so overriding both would be a must!

-Also, I discovered a super valuable static method for supressing query execution.
+Also, I discovered a super valuable static method for suppressing query execution.
 I had not seen usage of this method in the tests (it was tested in a separate file), so I would not have known about this method without reading the source!

 ### Take it for a test drive